Media career of Donald Trump: The Apprentice

 In 2003, Trump became the co-producer and host of the NBC reality show, The Apprentice, in which a group of competitors battled for a high-level management job in one of Trump's commercial enterprises.
 The other contestants were successively "fired" and eliminated from the game.
 In 2004, Donald Trump filed a trademark application for the catchphrase "You're fired."

 For the first year of the show, Trump was paid $50,000 per episode (roughly $700,000 for the first season), but following the show's initial success, he was paid a reported $3 million per episode, making him one of the highest paid TV personalities at the time.
 In total Trump earned a total $427 million in his time hosting the show according to tax records reviewed by the New York Times in 2020, which included $197 million from direct payments from the show, and $230 million from business seminars, licensing deals, and sponsorships related to the show, After 2011 Trump's earnings related to the show began to decline significantly from $51 million in 2011 to $21 million in 2014, and $3 million in 2018 due to a decline in ratings, his removal as host in 2015, and the cancelation of the show in 2017.
 Trump received a star on the Hollywood Walk of Fame for his contribution to television (The Apprentice).

-Along with British TV producer Mark Burnett, Trump also put together The Celebrity Apprentice, where well-known stars compete to win money for their charities.
+Along with British TV producer Mark Burnett, Trump also put together The Celebrity Apprentice, where celebrities compete to win money for their charities.
 While Trump and Burnett co-produced the show, Trump stayed in the forefront, deciding winners and "firing" losers.